S. 146: TAKE IT DOWN Act

 S. 146 Common Questions

-Can someone go to federal prison for posting revenge porn of an adult under the TAKE IT DOWN Act?
+Can you go to federal prison for posting revenge porn of an adult?

-What has to be in a TAKE IT DOWN takedown request?
+What do you have to include in a takedown request?

 Based on S. 146 bill text